JohnDorsey/PyCellEliminationRun/readme.md

       -simplify the CellElimRunCodecState:

+        -move more header tools out of CellElimRunCodecState.

+        -move logging tools out of CellElimRunCodecState.

         -make CellElimRunCodecState unaware of how many dimensions the plaindata has.

-        -consider moving the entry point for execution into the world, making it more like the player of a one-player game.
+        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

-        -move more header tools out of CellElimRunBlockState.

         -separate experimental features from the headerDict and header routines.